vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part I/Socket Methods.md

 print(msg.decode('ascii'))
 ```

-We have now built a fully functioning client program in Python.
-Our script is designed to connect to a local server that is running on port 808.
-The `socket.connect()` method will establish the connection.
-If the connection is successful, the client will receive a message from the server using `socket.recv()`.
-The `socket.close()` method will close the client, and finally the `print` function will decode and display the message from the server.
+With this, we have a fully functional Python client.
+It:

+1. Creates a TCP socket
+2. Connects to a server on the specified host and port
+3. Receives a message
+4. Closes the connection
+5. Outputs the server’s response to the terminal

+This foundation prepares us to continue building more advanced networking tools, beginning with server-side code in the next section.